ponylang/pony-tutorial/docs/getting-started/index.md

+---
+title: Getting Started – Overview
+description: This chapter will get you up and running with Pony from installing the compiler to running your first program.
+---
 # Overview

 This chapter will get you up and running with Pony from installing the compiler to running your first program.